 Students will identify different types of photographs that represent the spectrum of the photographic subjects and disciplines that they have been educated in.
-This is the type of collection that graduates of the program will present to potential clients or employers as evidence of the student's range of skills and experience.
-No. Text.
+This is the type of collection that graduates of the program will present to potential clients or employers as evidence of the student?s range of skills and expertise.
+No text.
 Materials fee.
-Pre-requisite PHT-189
+Pre-requisite: PHT-189